Attorney, Writer, Teacher, Mediator, Advocate

 Advocates for Adoption and Child-Welfare

 For over 30 years, Dawn has been an adoption and child-welfare advocate nationally and in Tennessee.
-She knows where the system is working and the many places that it is not.
-When she provides her frank assessment to policymakers, they listen.
+She knows where the system is working and the places that it is not.
+She offers her frank assessment to policymakers (Public Outcry), and sometimes they listen.
 She has drafted and passed many child-welfare bills in the Tennessee Legislature, founded, encouraged and supported advocacy organizations, educated lawyers and judges on good practice, and pointed out places that we can do better for our children, openly and behind the scenes at every opportunity.
 To see what Dawn has been up to recently visit her Legislative Blog.

 When Dawn finalizes an adoption, she gives the adopted child (or adult) a rubber duck.
 For virtual finalizations she mails them.
-It is a fun celebration of the new beginning and almost always gets a smile!
+It is a fun celebration of the new beginning!